Do you feel like it’s impossible to get ahead? Are you tired of seeing a goose egg in your savings every month? Let’s get you back on track.

 - Banking Fees – Make sure you’re not paying more than you should for banking.
 Avoid overdraft fees, utilize free checking accounts, and ensure you’re carrying any required minimum balances at all times.

-- Health Insurance – Be sure to shop around to get the best health insurance rates possible.
+- Healthcare – Be sure to shop around to get the best health insurance rates possible.
 This is especially important if you’re self-employed.
 We got whacked hard by Obamacare and had to look for other alternatives.
 We finally settled on using a healthcare sharing ministry instead.
-It isn’t health insurance, but it functions in much the same way.
-Learn how we’ve saved thousands, protected our family, and avoided the Obamacare penalty here.
+It isn’t health insurance, but it functions similarly.
+Here’s a piece detailing the medical cost sharing program we use, and this piece compares several Christian healthsharing ministries.

 - Life Insurance – Do you have all the life insurance coverage you need?
 Probably not.
 Life insurance is incredibly cheap, provided you buy term.
 We recently added another $750,000 of coverage on Holly for under $30 a month through Haven Life.
 Get your free term life insurance quote here!